 • Change sides periodically so one side doesn’t get sore

-With a little practice you’ll be a pro before you know it.
-This technique can also be used on adults for the upper respiratory conditions and tight neck and shoulder muscles.
+With a little practice, you’ll be a pro before you know it.
+This technique can also be used on adults with the upper respiratory conditions and tight neck and shoulder muscles.

 Give it a Try and Let Us Know How it Works for You in the Comments Below